 - Insulation is synthetic Hyperloft that's 50% recycled.

-- Front zipper has a storm flap to eliminate drafts.
+- 2-way front zipper has a storm flap to eliminate drafts.

 - Button-adjustable cuffs have hidden reflective details: invert the reflective band to go incognito or leave it exposed for nighttime visiblity.

 - Drawcord at hem helps seal out cold.

 Fabric waterproof rating

 The standard test for waterproof fabrics uses a standing column filled with water.
 The figures given are the water column height.
 A rating of 3,500mm or higher can be considered waterproof.
 The higher the rating, the more durable the waterproof fabric will be over time.

 Waterproof garments use waterproof-breathable technologies and are fully seam-taped.
 Water-resistant garments use waterproof-breathable technologies but their seams are not taped.
 Water-resistant garments repel water and protect against wind but are not made of waterproof fabric.

 Fabric active breathability

 The rate at which a waterproof breathable fabric expels moisture when the inner surface is moist from perspiration.
 Values under 8,000g/m2/24h provide low performance, 20,000g/m2/24h provide moderate performance and values over 30,000g/m2/24h provide high performance.